lhr-solar/BPS/Docs/source/Software/BSP.rst

 ===============================================

 Purpose
-    SPI is used for communication between the uC and the minion LTC6811s as well as communication between the uC and the AS8510 current sensor.
+    :term:`SPI <SPI>` is used for communication between the uC and the minion LTC6811s as well as communication between the uC and the AS8510 current sensor.

 Usage
     Our car uses the ``SPI1`` and ``SPI3`` buses.
 The ``SPI1`` bus is for communication with the LTC6811s and the ``SPI3`` bus is for communication with the AS8510 current sensor.
 When calling the init function, you must specify which port you intend to use (via the ``spi_port_t`` enum).
 The user can read/write on whichever bus they have chosen.
 This BSP includes IRQ Handlers for both buses that post the ``MinionsASIC_Mutex``.

     ``SPI_Wait()`` has two different versions - one for the bare-metal BPS code and one for the RTOS code.
     The BPS code is automatically compiled with ``#define RTOS``.
 If the user wants to use the bare-metal